Steps To Get A Bartender License In Washington & Other States

 The process of getting a bartender’s license in Washington is straightforward.
 The need for bartender licensing or certification varies throughout the United States.
 Here’s how future bartenders can earn their alcohol server certification & bartender license in Wahington to start working a bartending job.

 Getting a Bartender License Varies by Location

-The process of getting a bartender’s license varies on a state-by-state basis.
+The process of getting a bartender license in Washington and other states of the United States varies.
 There is no federal legal certification regulating the ability to serve alcohol.
 This is also not to be confused with a liquor license, which is required for an establishment to sell alcohol.

 The following states require formal alcohol server training: